 Finding and Buying Our Country Coach

-We decided to winter in the Phoenix, Arizona area for the first quarter of 2018, with the full intention of making our coach change, giving us time to focus on it in January-February, and ideally make our purchase by March, so we could leave Arizona with our “new to us” RV.
+We decided to winter in the Phoenix, Arizona area for the first quarter of 2018, with the full intention of making our coach change.
+Staying in one area would give us time to focus on it in January-February, and ideally make our purchase by March.
+So we could leave Arizona with our “new to us” RV.

-The Universe must have been smiling on us, as we sold our Tiffin and found our Country Coach in the same week, which meant our hotel stay was short lived (and free, thanks to the surplus of points we had accumulated over the previous year).
+The Universe must have been smiling on us.
+We sold our Tiffin and found our Country Coach in the same week.
+This also meant our hotel stay was short lived.
+And free, thanks to the surplus of points we had accumulated over the previous year.
 The Universe must have known we were finally ‘ready’.

 Finding our Country Coach was another serendipitous story.
 Despite spending the better part of a year casually RV shopping, and spending hours scouring websites like RVTrader and dealer websites, looking for what we hoped would be our next home on wheels, our find and purchase of CC happened in under a week.

-One of our long time followers, Don, had reached out to us to let us know he had decided to downsize and switch from full-time RVing to part time, and was selling his 2008 Newmar Mountain Aire diesel motorhome.
+One of our long time followers, Don, had reached out to us to let us know he had decided to downsize.
+He was switching from full-time RVing to part time.
+And was selling his 2008 Newmar Mountain Aire diesel motorhome.
 We knew Don had taken excellent care of his coach and he was offering it to us at a great price.
 But it just wasn’t quite right for us, so we passed.
-When Don traded his RV in for a Class B Winnebago Navion at an RV dealer in Tucson, I jumped onto the dealer’s website, curious to take a look at the listing and photos for Don’s Newmar.
+Don traded his RV in for a Class B Winnebago Navion at an RV dealer in Tucson.
+After that, I jumped onto the dealer’s website, curious to take a look at the listing and photos for Don’s Newmar.

 To put this in perspective, MSRP on this particular Country Coach motorhome back in 1999 was around $230,000 new.
-That’s the equivalent of about $340,000 today – about the same price as many new Newmars, Tiffins or Entegras.
+That’s the equivalent of about $340,000 today.
+Similar to the same price of many new Newmars, Tiffins or Entegras.
 That just goes to show you the effects of depreciation.

 The Country Coach was conveniently located in Tucson, less than a 2 hour drive away.
 I showed Julie the ad online, and was surprised that she loved it and got excited too.
 We called the dealer immediately, placed a $500 hold on it and drove down the next day to see it for ourselves and take it for a test drive.

 We both checked it out inside and out, then met up to share notes and thoughts.
-We were both excited, we both loved it!
-We knew it wasn’t perfect, but it was high quality, had everything we were looking for, and at a fraction of the price we’d initially expected to spend.
-We could both “see” the potential, and were looking forward to doing some upgrades, that we would have probably considered doing even to a 10 year old used coach, like update to a resi fridge.
-We were ‘sold’ on CC on day one, but not without hiring a professional inspector first!
+We were both excited, and both loved it!
+It wasn’t perfect, but it was high quality.
+The coach had everything we were looking for, and at a fraction of the price we’d initially expected to spend.
+We could both “see” the potential, and were looking forward to doing some upgrades.
+Some of the upgrades we planned would have probably needed to have been done to a 10 year old used coach too.
+Things like updating to a residential fridge.
+We were ‘sold’ on CC on day one.
+But not without hiring a professional inspector first!

 I did my own inspection first.
 It was obvious the tires needed replacing immediately, and the batteries would need replacing soon too.
 And of course, being 20 years old, there were some imperfections and blemishes on the paint/body, but nothing major.

-We hired a professional inspector through Premier RV Inspections (we’ll be covering that in more detail in an upcoming video/blog).
-Days later, armed with some valuable information from the professional inspection along with our other research, I headed into the office and was able to negotiate an even better price.
+We hired a professional inspector through Premier RV Inspections.
+We’ll be covering that in more detail in an upcoming video/blog.
+Days later, I was armed with some valuable information from the professional inspection along with our other research.
+I headed into the office and was able to negotiate an even better price.

 It’s pretty rare to be able to buy an RV with the confidence that is a quality product, an extremely low and easy financial outlay, and won’t be subjected to further depreciation hits.
 But with CC, we nailed it.
 We sold our Tiffin privately at retail value and bought our Country Coach through a dealer at wholesale value.
 When we added up the dollar difference in what we saved through all of our research, negotiations and the ‘hassle’ we were willing to undertake ourselves, we estimate that we saved a good $35,000.